This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 By comparing each lead’s demographic data to your ideal prospect profile, you can determine whether or not the lead will be a good fit for your product. - Jenna Hanington, Pardot

-To learn more about a blended lead scoring and grading model, click here.
+To learn more about lead scoring and grading that works, download our free handbook.